safidea/engine/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Solumy Engine
+about: Suggest an idea for Safidea Engine
 ---

 ## Goal